 Even with these expanded facilities, population growth overwhelmed the jail and dangerous jail overpopulation situations were occurring.
 A population cap was placed on the jail in 1993 by the Calaveras County Superior courts to help control the overpopulation problems.

-Plans for a new jail were in the works for several years.
-In 2007 the voters of Calaveras County approved Measure J which authorized bonds to meet the match requirement for State funding to build a new Adult Detention Facility and Sheriff’s Administration complex.
+Plans for a new jail were in the works for several years until 2007, when the voters of Calaveras County approved Measure J. Measure J authorized bonds to meet the match requirement for State funding to build a new Adult Detention Facility and Sheriff’s Administration complex.
 This new detention facility pictured above was completed in 2014.

 For information on the overpopulation early release percentages see the Calaveras County Jail Weekly Booking Report.